-Behind every successful execution is hours or days of preparation, and Wireless Penetration testing is no exception.
+Behind every successful execution is hours or days of preparation, and wireless penetration testing is no exception.
 In this chapter, we will create a wireless lab that we will use for our experiments in this book.
-Consider this lab as your preparation arena before you dive into the real-world penetration testing!
+Consider this lab as your preparation arena before you dive into real-world penetration testing!

-Wireless Penetration testing is a practical subject and it is important to first setup a lab where we can try out all the different experiments in this book in a safe and controlled environment.
-It is important that you set up this lab first before proceeding ahead in this book.
+Wireless penetration testing is a practical subject, and it is important to first set up a lab where we can try out all the different experiments in this book in a safe and controlled environment.
+It is important that you set up this lab first before moving on in this book.

-In this chapter, we shall look at the following:
+In this chapter, we will take a look at the following:

 Hardware and software requirements